-Age was no object at MG; there were babies, older generations, and all those in-between out on that dance floor.
-Babies and children were provided with noise-cancelling ear defenders, and there was also a rather fun-looking Kidzone near the entrance for kids who fancied a bit of play time.
+Age is no object at Morning Gloryville; there were babies, older generations, and all those in-between out on that dance floor this morning.
+Babies and children are provided with noise-cancelling ear defenders for safe raving, and there was also a Kidzone near the entrance for those little ones who fancied a bit of play time.

-When you fancied a break from dancing, there were free (bookable) massages available, as well as free yoga sessions throughout the morning.
+When you fancy a break from dancing, there are free (bookable) massages available, as well as free yoga sessions throughout the morning.
 Not forgetting a visit to the gorgeous roof terrace for a blast of sunshine and fresh air.

 Food & drink

-If you got peckish, there was an array of food on offer on the ground floor; hot butties, raw foods and cereals.
-Gluten free cereal and dairy free milk were available for those of us with food intolerances.
+If you get peckish during your workout, there is an array of food on offer on the ground floor: hot butties, raw foods and cereals.
+Gluten free cereal and dairy free milk were available for those of us with food allergies and intolerances.

-Drinks were on hand in the way of free iced water, healthy smoothies or COFFEE.
-The large queue for coffee at 7am made me smile!
+Drinks are also on hand in the way of free iced water, healthy smoothies, or COFFEE.
+The lengthy queue for coffee at 7am made me smile!

-As we left the Belgrave, we found ourselves outside in glorious sunshine; a stark contrast to the dark world we have come to expect when leaving a club.
+As we left the Belgrave at 9am, we found ourselves stood outside in glorious sunshine.
+A stark contrast to the dark world we have come to expect when leaving a club, and a welcome change.

-I noticed I was pretty hungry, which I put down to the exercise, but I had a dilemma due to the conflict in my head; part of my brain wanted me to eat ‘clean’ food, like another smoothie.
-The other part of my brain wanted me to stuff my face with all things carb, like I would if I’d been out drinking and wanted to ensure I’d feel ok ‘in the morning’.
+I noticed I was pretty hungry, which I put down to the exercise, but I had a dilemma due to the conflict in my head: part of my brain wanted ‘clean’ food, such as another smoothie, and the other part of my brain wanted me to stuff my face with all things carb, like I usually would if I’d been out drinking and dancing and wanted to ensure I’d feel ok ‘in the morning’.
 Morning Gloryville, you’ve confused my brain, but I and all of us at SALT.agency love you for it!